 During the civil rights era of the 1950s and 1960s, street gangs in Chicago exploded as many people were moving about the city, especially African American and Hispanic people were moving about after being constantly removed from their homes due to city renovations.

-It was easier for the upper middle-class whites to move.
-At the first sign of other races moving in they could afford to pack up and leave before the system could red flag their properties and the entire neighborhood.
+It was easier for the upper middle-class whites to move at the first sign of other races moving in.
+These upper middle classes could afford to pack up and leave before the system could red flag their properties and the entire neighborhood.
 The problem with this was their departure also brought down the value of the neighborhood and became a tax drain.
 The white families that remained couldn’t afford to move to the swanky suburbs.
 These families suffered in deteriorated neighborhood conditions as property values plummeted, police cut back on patrols and drugs flooded a now desperate community.
 The whites blamed their new African American and Hispanic neighbors; however, many did not realize this was all set up by city planning and wealthy elites to generate profit.

 Many of times migrants from impoverished slums of Mexico, Puerto Rico or the southern United States were not taught how to function in more sophisticated urban dwellings.
 When these families arrived, they often lacked basic knowledge of how to tend to their rented properties and slum lords could care less to help them along.
 Most of these families were also impoverished and struggling to find adequate employment which caused many to resort to vices like selling drugs and once those drugs were seen in these former pristine communities it caused a major backlash of hate from the older mostly white community in the same neighborhood.